 Though it still makes use of an archaic live rear axle, the Mustang Convertible is commendably capable on curvy roads, although some cowl shake is noticeable when the pavement gets rough.
 The firmness of the electric steering assist can be toggled between Comfort, Standard and Sport settings to better suit laid-back cruising or spirited canyon carving.

 The interior is highlighted by a sporty dual-cowl dashboard design, vintage-inspired gauges and an oversized three-spoke steering wheel.
 Base models feature an abundance of cheap, dark-colored and rock-hard plastics, although upmarket versions mostly replace those unattractive materials with more upscale furnishings such as silver and chrome trim.

-The Mustang V6 also gains the all-new new 4.2-inch LCD screen that is navigated through a five-way control button located on the steering wheel has been added.
-The new screen gives access to Track Apps, a new feature which delivers performance metrics such as g forces, acceleration times, braking times and automatic and countdown starts.
+An available 4.2-inch LCD screen mounted in the instrument cluster provides access to Track Apps, a recently-added feature that delivers performance metrics such as g forces, acceleration times, braking times and automatic and countdown starts.

 When called upon to haul people and cargo rather than deliver impressive performance numbers, the Mustang Convertible functions fairly well - the rear seats can hold two small adults in a pinch (though long journeys aren't recommended), and the trunk offers a respectable 9.7 cubic inches regardless of whether the top is up or down.